nh-yoz/rsync-incremental-remote-backup/README.md

 ssh_rsync_backup.sh [-v] [-d] -e <environment file>
 -v: verbose
 -d: dry-run
--e: the path to the environment to use (required)
+-e: the path to the environment file to use (required)
 ```

 Try running the script: